tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.29.5-dev1 =
+= 8.29.5-1 =

-(2016/04/14) Added the "Email Subject" and "Email Message" options in the Social Settings metabox.
+(2016/04/15) Added the "Email Subject" and "Email Message" options in the Social Settings metabox.
 Added a message in the Free / Basic version to explain how to change the social text and image.
+Fixed possible call to undefined module object when loading image sizes (Pro version).

 = 8.29.4-1 =